Democracy Friendly Schools

 Our Democracy Friendly Schools programme is based on our learning from over 1,700 children and young people in Kirklees and the recommendations of our Young Commissioners.
 Our young citizens told us how we can help them to grow the skills, confidence and connections they want, in the way that they want.
 You can find out more about what we learned in our Growing a stronger youth council report.

 We welcome expressions of interest from schools anywhere in Kirklees who would like to join our programme, at any time.
 Have a look at these pages for more information about what you can expect and the benefits for children, young people and schools.
-We’ve included an online form you can fill in to let us know that you’re interested.
+Then get involved by filling in our online form.

 Our latest news